 NCAR has a Mesa Laboratory and Visitor Center that offers tours and allows visitors to check out the exhibits and learn about atmospheric science and research.
 You can learn more about weather and climate science here, too.

-👉 Pro Tip: As of early September, NCAR is currently not allowing tours or visitors at the Visitor Center due to the health crisis.
-Be sure to check the website for updates!
+👉 Pro Tip: NCAR is currently not allowing tours or visitors at the Visitor Center; visit their website for updates.

 Colorado is well-known for its craft beer industry and there are plenty of brewery tours to take throughout the state!
 The Avery Brewing Company is one great brewery in Boulder where you can pop in and have a pint.